Visiting Regional Humanities Faculty Program

 or the greater Kansas City metropolitan area.
 Awards will provide support for a short-term residency of

-3-4 weeks at KU, either during the semester or the summer.
+3-4 weeks at KU, either during the summer or Fall semester.
 Visiting faculty will receive a stipend of

 $5,000 to cover travel, accommodation, and subsistence while in Lawrence.

 Deadline: Monday, April 1st, 2019 at 11:59 PM

 The Hall Center for the Humanities is a Designated Research Center on the KU campus, dedicated to

 supporting scholarship in the humanities, arts, and humanistic social sciences.
 For decades, the Center

 has hosted resident fellows, drawn from KU faculty, KU graduate students, and public scholars.
 In order

 to engage with scholars working in the region, the Hall Center is seeking to host visiting regional faculty.

 Visiting faculty will receive a $5,000 stipend, an office in the Hall Center, access to the Hall Center’s

 Grant Development Office and the KU Center for Teaching Excellence, KU Library privileges, and the